 It is important to note that every case of COPD is different, sufferers may or may not have the symptoms listed above and many of these symptoms are consistent with other conditions.
 If you think you might have COPD it is important to check with your doctor as soon as possible.
-If you have been diagnosed with COPD treatment options are available to improve your quality of life.
+If you have been diagnosed, stem cell treatment for COPD is available to improve your quality of life.

 Men and Women

-In the past men were most commonly affected, however with the rise of tobacco use by females specifically in high-income countries men and women are now afflicted almost equally.
-In 2007, approximately 64,000 females in America died of COPD as opposed to 60,000 men.
+In the past, men were most commonly affected with COPD, however with the rise of tobacco use by females specifically in high-income countries men and women are now afflicted almost equally.
+In 2007, approximately 64,000 females in America died of COPD compared to 60,000 men.